erinclancey/STOPPP-Model/Work_flow_real_data/README.md

 # Workflow for the STOPPP model with real d ata

 ## GENERAL INFORMATION
 Workflow to demonstrate an implementation of the STOPPP model with previously published sersurveillance data.
 Each folder contains the same files specific to each species.
-Data and R code in each file will re-create the analyses and figures presented in
+Data and R code in each file will re-create the analyses and figures presented in Clancey et al. "Using serosurveys to optimize surveillance for zoonotic pathogens."

 ## DATA & CODE FILE OVERVIEW
 The repository is split into four subdirectoires: